-The facility must set up guidelines and parameters for staff to rely upon when making decisions and issuing punishments that relate to or impact the educational rights of a youth.
+Rights of Youth in Detention.
+Threats to take educational opportunities away from youths as a form of punishment and limiting the number of courses a youth can enroll in due to staffing limitations are prohibited by law.
+Writing youths up for "staff manipulation" or deducting behavioral points from a youth who has repeatedly asked staff members for access to the computer to complete their coursework is concerning and must be addressed. • The facility must set up guidelines and parameters for staff to rely upon when making decisions and issuing punishments that relate to or impact the educational rights of a youth.
 E-Mail - Electronic Communications X The Youth Bill of Rights affords youths the right to utilize e-mail.
 Online Programming X Online Victim Impact and Awareness classes are available by court order.
 Family therapy can also be conducted via Zoom or Microsoft Teams.
 MP3 Players X Approximately 25 MP3 players, headphones, and chargers for the long-term and Secure Track were donated for use at this facility.
 Fitbits: Running Program X During this inspection period, members of the Commission purchased Fitbits, running shoes, and water bottles for the new running program.
-Website: Probation Department X The Probation Department's website needs regular updating to ensure parents, guardians, and members of public receive timely and accurate information on the following: General Information How to contact the Juvenile Hall Visiting and Telephone Policies Available Programs and Services Parent Resources Comments The Commission remains committed to helping the Probation Department implement a robust technology program for youth at the Juvenile Hall.
+Website: Probation Department X The Probation Department's website 54 needs regular updating to ensure parents, guardians, and members of public receive timely and accurate information on the following: • General Information • How to contact the Juvenile Hall

-$^{53}\,\underline{www.smcgov.org/probation/youth-services-center-juvenile-hall}$
+$^{^{54}\,\}underline{www.smcgov.org/probation/youth-services-center-juvenile-hall}$